Jump$tart and CEE

 Investing101 – Chapter 04.
 Building Your $100,000 Portfolio

-Lesson – How To Choose And Compare Stocks
+Lesson – How to Choose Stocks Strategically

-Lesson – Inflation
+Lesson – The Impact of Inflation on Your Wallet

 The prices of financial assets change in response to market conditions, interest rates, company performance, new information, and investor demand.
 Stock Game – Core Concept